 Is CBD Oil Good for Dogs?

-Since very little research has been done supporting the safety of CBD use in dogs, there is a lot that is still unknown.
-Whether or not there are side effects, especially with long-term use, the efficacy for use in supporting a variety of bodily systems, contraindications with medications, and administration amounts for specific uses in dogs are being studied, but CBD oil cannot be discussed with your veterinarian due to individual state laws.
-Legality of purchasing CBD oil is also a concern, even if the CBD in question is contained in hemp oil from the specific strain of Cannabis sativa known to contain less than 0.3 percent THC.
-Until there are more solid research results and/or you can start discussing CBD with your vet, it's best to hold off on giving CBD oil to your dog.
+Since very little research has been done supporting the safety of CBD use in dogs, there is a lot that is still unknown, such as whether or not there are side effects, especially with long-term use, the efficacy for use in supporting a variety of bodily systems, contraindications with medications, and dosages for specific uses in dogs.
+The legality of purchasing CBD oil is also a concern, even if the CBD in question is contained in hemp oil from the specific strain of Cannabis sativa known to contain less than 0.3 percent THC.
+Until there are more solid research results, it's best to hold off on giving CBD oil to your dog.

 What Is CBD Oil?